-Student representation on the Student Support and Development and the Faculty Affairs committees is welcomed in the School of Nursing.
+Student representation on the Faculty & Student Affairs Committee as well as the Justice, Equity, Diversity, and Inclusion committees is welcomed in the School of Nursing.
 Selection of students is done on a volunteer basis depending on student interest.
 One student per committee is selected with an additional student holding an alternate position when possible.
 The request for student representation is announced at the various class levels at the beginning of each semester or as assigned by CNSA.